rjfarmer/pyMesa/README.md

 In general most of the development should go towards the gfort2py project to add new fortran features.
 This repository just handles building mesa for python support.
-Either bug reports if mesa versions don't work or new examples are welcome as either pull requests or issues on the github tracker.
+Either bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.

+People who use pyMESA in papers should cite this useing the zenodo link for the version they used.